Data Analytics and Visualization

 SHADAC's State Health Compare

 Analysts and policymakers can use State Health Compare to view measures of insurance coverage, access, cost, utilization, and outcomes—as well as social and economic measures related to health.
 State Health Compare allows users to compare these measures across states and look at trends over time through user-generated maps, bar charts, trend lines, and tables.
 Users can also explore these measures within states by characteristics (e.g., age, race/ethnicity, and education level).
-There are currently over 50 measures drawn from 16 data sources available on State Health Compare, drawn from the most currently available data, and estimates are available for timespans ranging between 2 and 20 years.
-SHADAC also provides ongoing updates to 16 of the measures maintained by the Robert Wood Johnson Foundation (RWJF) on its Building a Culture of Health website.
+State Health Compare hosts more than 45 data measures and estimates are available for timespans ranging from 4 to 21 years - drawing from 17 different sources.
+Click here for a full list of measures, data sources, and data years currently available, and check out our short tutorial video to learn tips and tricks for using State Health Compare!

 On-Demand Analysis of Federal Survey Data

 On a task-by-task basis, SHADAC conducts quantitative analyses for the Medicaid and CHIP Payment and Access Commission (MACPAC) using a broad array of federal survey data, including the American Community Survey (ACS), National Ambulatory Medical Care Survey (NAMCS), National Electronic Health Records Survey (NEHRS), National Health Interview Survey (NHIS), National Survey of Children's Health (NSCH), National Survey on Drug Use and Health (NSDUH), Medical Expenditure Panel Survey (MEPS), Pregnancy Risk Assessment Monitoring System (PRAMS), and the Survey of Income and Program Participation (SIPP), among others.
 As part of this work, SHADAC assists MACPAC in scaling work to meet their information needs, producing sound estimates, and developing documentation that supports the reproducibility of results over time.
 Key SHADAC staff execute diverse statistical methods ranging from simple descriptive statistics and t-tests to multivariate logistic regression and maintain Special Sworn Status to facilitate access and use of restricted data at the Minnesota Census Research Data Center (MnRDC).
-Our work has contributed to the following products: June 2021 Report to Congress on Medicaid and CHIP, December 2021 MACStats: Medicaid and CHIP Data Book; Access in Brief: Rural and Urban Health Care; Medicaid Access in Brief: Adolescents’ Use of Behavioral Health Services; Access in Brief: Pregnant Women and Medicaid.
+Our work has contributed to a wide range of products, including: 2022 MACStats: Medicaid and CHIP Data Book; Experiences in Lesbian Gay Bisexual Transgender Medicaid Beneficiaries (Brief); Experiences in Accessing Care by Race and Ethnicity (Brief); June 2021 Report to Congress on Medicaid and CHIP; Health Needs of Adults Involved in the Criminal Justice System (Brief); Rural and Urban Health Care (Brief); Adolescents’ Use of Behavioral Health Services (Brief); Pregnant Women and Medicaid (Brief).

 IPUMS Health Surveys (2006-Present)